Canadian Mennonite University

 OfficeB325

-Karl received his PhD from St. Michael's College in the Toronto School of Theology, an MDiv from Associated Mennonite Biblical Seminaries, a BA from the University of Manitoba, and a BTh from Canadian Mennonite Bible College.
-Before coming to CMU, Karl taught at Associated Mennonite Biblical Seminaries for five years.
-Prior to that he was in Germany for four years with Mennonite Central Committee.
-He also has been involved for three years in pastoral ministry.
+Karl received his PhD from St. Michael's College, University of Toronto, an MDiv from Associated Mennonite Biblical Seminaries, a BA from the University of Manitoba, and a BTh from Canadian Mennonite Bible College.
+Before coming to CMU, Karl taught at Associated Mennonite Biblical Seminaries, served in Brandenberg and Berlin with Mennonite Central Committee, and was a pastor in St. Catharines, Ontario.

 Areas of Teaching